MahonriReynolds/AcademicProjects/README.md

 # Welcome!

-Thank you for visiting my portfolio repository.
+Thank you for visiting my academic repository.

 This collection showcases the various projects I have completed for volunteer positions, college courses, and personal learning / exploration.